I once asked the Copyblogger community to name their biggest writing challenges.

 These three issues are really symptoms of the same painful problem, which boils down to not clearly understanding what you’re trying to accomplish with your writing.
 Don’t worry … it’s a fairly common ailment.

-There’s a process you can work through that will help you achieve greater clarity of your objectives, which leads to great clarity in your writing.
+There’s a five-step process you can work through that will help clarify your objectives, which leads to greater clarity in your writing.

-This process also helps you kick-start any writing project (and finish it) with only the necessary elements, because you’ll know exactly what you’re after and how to make it happen.
+This method also helps you kick-start any writing project (and finish it) with only the necessary elements, because you’ll know exactly what you’re after and how to make it happen.

-Step One: Begin with the end in mind
+Step #1: Begin with the end in mind

-The most important step in the process is right here, before you write a word.
+The most important step in the process happens before you even write a word.